jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/feedback/fromPeers.md

 4. What do you recommend to the project owners to improve their complete package?

 *In order to get the experiment working, they could buy a more sensitive accelerometer.
 However, we can imagine this is too expensive.
 We recommend applying the best foam/spring configuration to the modular experiment box anyway to try.
 First, to eliminate as much of the noise as possible, even though we don't know how effective this will be.
-Secondly, to give the Cavendish project and Glovebox project the necessary specifications to create a structural interface. (read: we would like to know how to attach our stuff to your dampening system)
+Secondly, to give the Cavendish project and future projects the necessary specifications to create a structural interface. (read: we would like to know how to attach our stuff to your dampening system)*

-We also reccomend to add more structure to your repository.
+*We also reccomend to add more structure to your repository.
 Make some more directories and use more descriptive names, also for files.
-Adding more links would be usefull aswell.
+Adding more links would be usefull as well.
 For example, a link to the final rapport of your findings in the readme, and naming that file to something like "Data and discussion" or just "Rapport".
 And "TestRuns" to "Data" or "Measurements".
-Names like FirstRapport and Testruns are deceptive, they appear like intermediate results.
+Names like FirstRapport and Testruns are deceptive, they appear like intermediate results.*